Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 Such a cool machine... that gets zero noteworthy explanation.
 Evidently there's more going on.
 A mixer doesn't need to be a scary big head with lasers coming out of it and "just" making a deadly addictive concoction certainly shouldn't need magic like what the Brewmaster seems to ponder.

 {% include caption.html url="/imgs/brewing_pics/brewmaster_badge.jpg" description="'Royal Society Alchemic Science'" %}

 With the sigils shown off at [EGX 2017](/egx), I'm certain its actually meant to utilize some sort of black magic / occultism as a final ingredient, but none of this is ever elaborated on.

+{% include caption.html url="/imgs/storyrundown/brewmachine2.png" description="It's a really cool design otherwise." %}

+One of the reasons this is a pity is because the "heart" of the machine is really sinister.
+You see these engines quaking, almost jumping out of their frames, cables hanging down like innards, the whole scene is painted in blood-red, and you even have the Brewmaster or more likely a recording of him overseeing... what.
+And that's where the whole thing kind of breaks down.

+What even are we looking at?
+And no, I don't mean "a cool boss arena," that much is obviously given.
+Instead I'd like to know what we're looking at.
+The computer voice that comments on Abe's actions as he's feeding in the new ingredients calls it the "Third Eye," which is obviously a nod towards the whole occultism angle mentioned above and that by turning the wheel you load in the "secret ingredients."
+But what are these meant to be?
+Tears and bones?
+Tear processing doesn't seem to be very hidden with X-tractors all over the place and when it comes to bones...
+I think maybe Abe has a single line about bones being in the Brew?
+Either way, it's super out of focus.

 ## Abe just... leaves?

 **Type:** Unfixable without retcon

 I didn't really know where to put this, so I'll put it here.

+In Exoddus Abe pretty much makes it certain the places he leaves are done for good:

+- Necrum Mines is blown up,
+- the Barracks is pretty much slaughtered and left without its General (though one might argue things could only run better without him),
+- BoneWerkz got its boilers shut off and head Glukkon killed,
+- FeeCo also has his head Glukkon killed,
+- and finally the Brewery goes up in a ball of flame.

-I find it so odd that Abe kind of just leaves all the places he goes through completely intact.
+With this in mind, I find it so odd that in Soulstorm Abe kind of just leaves all the places he goes through completely intact.
 While I understand he can't blow every single one of them up like in the olden days, it does leave a kind of nagging question behind: Why can't these facilities just be booted up again?
 I imagine even the Brewery could be reset to use the non-tainted formula again, which would severely thwart Abe's efforts.
+Not to mention, from his perspective the head Glukkons are still alive and kicking, and could just get new slaves once Abe is gone for good.

+{% include caption.html url="/imgs/storyrundown/breweryboom.png" description="Catharsis in a single picture." %}

+I think it would've worked much better if Abe somehow fundamentally sabotaged the factories he visits:

+- not just shut down communication lines in the Barracks, but pour Brew on them and burn it all down,
+- not just rescue the Mudokons at FeeCo, but make trains run into each other or make the towers made from those innumerable cargo crates tumble,
+- not just walk through Necrum, but collapse a crane or two at least,
+- not just taint the Brew, but make sure the one guy who knows how to make the real deal stays silent.

-I think it would've worked much better if Abe somehow fundamentally sabotaged the factories he visits.
-Not just shut down communication lines, but pour Brew on them and burn it down.
-Not just rescue the Mudokons at FeeCo, but make trains run into each other.
-Not just walk through Necrum, but collapse a crane or two at least.
-All of these could have had both a symbolic and an actual physical boost to his nascent revolution, yet all he really does is free the workforce (potentially without even hurting the Sligs in the process.)
+All of these could have had both a symbolic and an actual physical boost to his nascent revolution, yet all he really does is free the workforce (potentially without even hurting the Sligs in the process) and bail.

+I imagine the reason is because Abe in Soulstorm is a lot more compassionate and pacifistic than his original incarnation, but at this point his aversion to confrontation is actively putting his people in harm's way.

 ## The Slig Showdown